RonaldAllanRivera/book-reader/PLAN.md

         - ...
         - `>>> Suggested answer (raw LLM response): ...`
     - You read the suggestion and **manually click** the chosen answer in the quiz UI.

-- **Optional (CLI overlay, DOM-based quiz):**
-  - From the console entrypoint, navigate to the quiz screen and call `run_quiz_assistant`:
-    - Extract the current question and options directly from the site DOM using JavaScript.
-    - Optionally include a trimmed book transcript as context.
-    - Send the question + options to the LLM with the same strict prompt.
-    - Show a short suggestion (e.g., `Q1: Suggestion -> B`) inside the browser tab via a small in-page overlay and log details to the console.
-    - Wait for you to move to the next question (and optionally stop early).

 - Optional future enhancement: allow you to **re-ask** the AI if you disagree with a suggestion (e.g., via a button in the GUI).